 Luckily Amazon has a handy calculator that you can use for most of the costs:

-On top of these costs, there are a few other ones you need to add in manually.
+On top of these costs, there are a few other ones you need to add

 - The price of the item.

 - Delivery to the Amazon FBA warehouses.